-- 1. Create the Event database for storing Event objects. - 2.
-Register database extensions by running the following command:
+- 1. Create the Event database for storing Event objects. - If you haven't already, create a database user that has full database access and superuser permissions.
+This user profile is used by OMi to access the database.
+For information on granting permission, see "Granting access permissions" on the next page. - 3.
+Create the Event objects as follows: - a.
+Generate the Event database SQL script by using the following script file: - For Windows:

 '''

-<OMi_HOME>/AppServer/webapps/site.war/DataBases/Postgres_DB_Utils/postgres

-database_extensions.sql

-'''

-Note: You must perform this step because the Event database requires the uuid-ossp extension to be registered.

-- 3. Create the Event objects as follows:

-- a.
-Generate the Event database SQL script by using the following script file:

-- For Windows:

-'''

-<OMi HOME>\opr\bin\opr-schema-script-generator.bat
+<OMi HOME>\bin\opr-generate-sql-script.bat

 '''